At 7:30 am on Saturday, April 5, 2014

 Follow #327, which turns into #393 if you just stick to the singletrack.
 Cross Copper Basin Road, and continue on trail #48.
 This follows a stream for a bit and then switchbacks up.
 Turn right on the two-track (#9401), and follow the two-track up, past where #48 continues right (DO NOT TURN RIGHT with all the other bike tracks – that is the Whiskey course).
 Eventually you’ll hit a gate, go through, and stay right on the singletrack.
 This is Wolverton Mtn Trail #9415.
 Follow this down, sticking to the main trail/singletrack at any intersections.

 Cross White Spar Road at the end of #9415 and continue straight into the parking lot on the other side of the road (there is a water spigot just uphill to the left next to the first outhouse you’ll see in the campground).
 Look for trail #396 and follow it all the way up until it ends at Senator Hwy.

-Turn right to stay on #299 and climb very steeply up.
+Cross Senator Hwy and continue onto the steep, loose Trail #299.
 Follow trail through a series of ups and downs until you hit Spruce Mtn Road.
 Turn left, and climb for 1.1 miles to Smith Ravine Trail #297, which starts on the other side of a fence on the left/north side of the road.
 Descend #297 to the bottom, cross Walker Road, and turn left on #305.
 Follow #305 down, through the campground, eventually again crossing Walker Road.
 At the end of #305, you pop out in a trailhead parking lot.
 Turn left on Walker Road, and follow this back to Costco.
 Done!

 COMMENTS AND QUESTIONS